NETWAYS/foreman-training/provisioning/04_compute_resource.md

 ****

 * Open Foreman's host dialog using "Hosts > Create Host"
-* On the Host tab name it "compute" and select to deploy on the Compute resource
+* On the Host tab name it "compute" and select to deploy on the Compute Resource
 * On the Virtual Machine tab change the Storage type to "QCOW2"
 * On the Operating system tab select the Architecture, Operating System, Media, Partition table and set a Root password.
 * On the Interface tab click edit to configure the interface, select Domain and Subnet and keep the suggested IP address, for the Libvirt options choose the virtual network "foreman"